 The Company invests in a diverse multi-tenant portfolio of real estate assets.
-Beginning in 2015, we began to focus our commercial portfolio primarily on office and industrial properties ("Office/Industrial Properties") and model homes ("Model Home Properties"), and have been actively managing the portfolio to transition out of retail properties.
+Beginning in 2015, we began to focus our commercial portfolio primarily on office and industrial properties ("Office/Industrial Properties") and model homes ("Model Home Properties"), and have been managing the portfolio to transition out of retail properties.
 Our commercial properties are currently located in Southern California, Colorado and North Dakota.
-Our commercial property tenant base is highly diversified and consists of approximately 281 individual commercial tenants with an average remaining lease term of approximately 2.9 years as of December 31, 2017.
-As of December 31, 2017, no commercial tenant represented more than 5.0% of our annualized base rent, while our ten largest tenants represented approximately 28.4% of our annualized base rent.
+Our commercial property tenant base is highly diversified and consists of approximately 223 individual commercial tenants with an average remaining lease term of approximately 1.1 years as of December 31, 2018.
+As of December 31, 2018, one commercial tenant represented more than 5.0% of our annualized base rent, while our ten largest tenants represented approximately 28.3% of our annualized base rent.
 In addition, our commercial property tenant base has limited exposure to any single industry.